kurtnettle/cse_dump/Spring 2024/CSE 332/Mid/2024-01-23/README.md

 ###### 2024 January 23

-### Evaluation Task: Take three inputes from user The find the two highest values from them and also find the differences between those two values.
+### Evaluation Task: Take three inputs from user The find the two highest values from them and also find the differences between those two values.

 #### solution:
 ```java